-- the Company's businesses are conducted in conformity with applicable laws and regulations; - the Company's systems of financial reporting and internal controls are adequate and properly implemented and the Company has appropriate risk management structures in place; - there is continuity in the leadership of the Company; - · management develops sound business strategies; - adequate capital and managerial resources are available to implement the business strategies; - the Company's long-term strategies, significant investments in new businesses, joint ventures and partnerships and significant business acquisitions, including assessment of balance sheet impacts and other financial matters, are reviewed and approved; and - the Company's operating plans and capital, research and development and engineering budgets are reviewed and approved.
+- the Company's businesses are conducted in conformity with applicable laws and regulations; - K the Company's systems of financial reporting and internal controls are adequate and properly implemented and the Company has appropriate risk management structures in place; - \boxtimes there is continuity in the leadership of the Company; - 🗵 management develops sound business strategies; - Adequate capital and managerial resources are available to implement the business strategies; - 🔀 the Company's long-term strategies, significant investments in new businesses, joint ventures and partnerships and significant business acquisitions, including assessment of balance sheet impacts and other financial matters, are reviewed and approved; and - 🗵 the Company's operating plans and capital, research and development and engineering budgets are reviewed and approved.

 Recent Developments.
-Patrick K. Decker joined Xylem as its President and Chief Executive Officer on March 17, 2014.
-Mr. Decker was also elected as a Class I Director, with a term expiring in 2015.
-Steven R. Loranger resigned from his interim position as Chief Executive Officer and President, but will continue to serve on the Board and remain actively involved in the Company's business as a Director.
+On March 3, 2014, the Company announced that Patrick K. Decker was named as the Company's President and CEO, effective on or about March 17, 2014.
+In connection with such appointment, prior to such date, it is anticipated that the size of the Board will be increased from ten directors to eleven directors and Mr. Decker will be appointed a Class I director, with a term expiring in 2015.
+Following Patrick K. Decker's assumption of the roles of President and CEO, Mr. Loranger will continue to serve on the Board and will remain actively involved in the Company's business as a Director.
 This arrangement will enable the Company and the Board to continue to benefit from Mr. Loranger's skills and expertise.